 Our research shows that parks and green spaces have an important role to play in supporting physical and mental health and wellbeing.
 Parks are often the settings for entry-level activity.
 Inactive people don't suddenly start playing sport in a formal setting, they walk, jog, cycle or play – and they need safe local green spaces to do this.

 The Active Spaces programme combines the protection in perpetuity of green spaces, together with revenue funding to engage inactive people on those spaces.
 After each site is protected as an Active Space it will be offered delivery of a physical activity project on-site to the value of £5,000 to serve local needs and target identified groups of inactive people.

 Active Spaces sites and projects will be selected following an assessment which will include impact potential and whether matched funding has been secured to increase project value.
-Projects will be subject to monitoring and evaluation reporting and will run during 2018.
+Projects will be subject to monitoring and evaluation reporting and will run during 2018 and 2019.
 To find out more, please download our guidance notes and application form.

 Green Spaces for Good: Green spaces are good, do good and need to be protected for good

 Centenary Fields: Protected in memory of those who lost their lives in World War I